Off To Safari Land

 Our trip to the George airport took about 90 minutes and there we said good-bye to our wonderful bus driver Navine who had been with us since day 1.
 Our charter flight held 30 people but there were only 17 of us including our two guides so there was room to spread out.

-The amazing Kapama resort is inside the private 32,000 acre Kapama game reserve.
-As we drove along the dirt road to the resort we had our first taste of a safari.
+The amazing Kapama resort is inside the private 32,000 acre Kapama Game Reserve.
+As we drove along the dirt road to the resort we had our first taste of a safari game drive.

-One at the resort we were greated by a number of staff in the beautiful open air reception area, given a welcome drink and an orientaiton of the property before heading to lunch at the resport’s dining room.
+Once at the resort we were greated by a number of staff in the beautiful open air reception area, given a welcome gingery ice tea and an orientation of the property before heading to lunch at the report’s dining room.
 The property is very spread out with brick pathways lined with local vegetation connecting the different areas.
 After lunch we had a little time to unpack before meeting our group for tea just before our evening game drive.
-We quickly found out that the resort provides food 7 times a day. so nobody goes hungry.
+We quickly found out that the resort provides food 7 times a day. so nobody ever goes hungry.

 Our 2 hour game drive was beyond anything we could imagine.
 We even saw a leopard sleeping in the grass.
-Azaria told us that leopards are the hardest animal to spot. so we were very fortunate to see one.
+Azaria told us that leopards are the hardest animal to spot. so we were very fortunate to see the first of the Big Five animals on our first evening.

 Part way though the drive we stopped for what the guides called a sundowner - drinks and snacks.
 We watched the sun set and the moon rise as we sipped our drinks.
 After the sun set Azaria talked about the constellations we could see and pointed out a number of constellations including the Southern Cross, Scorpious, and the Milky Way Galaxy.